Aprexis/training/source/sections/final-steps/index.md

 If you have read through the manual and completed the quiz, please click on [this link](https://docs.google.com/a/catalyze.io/forms/d/1QLzt97LNCSOdOSQxjoVZS9x8uCDYgCbzihT-3OtdNsU/viewform) and fill it out.

-Your manager should receive an email shortly and will schedule a time with you to go over any questions or concerns you might have.
+Your manager and/or HR should receive an email shortly and will schedule a time with you to go over any questions or concerns you might have.

 Thank you!